eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.9 Relying Party verifies combined presentation of attributes

 According to the Regulation, a combined presentation of attributes is a request for attributes from two or more attestations in the same action.
-In this case, the Relying Party has to verify that these attestations belong to the same User, to prevent a hacked or fraudulent Wallet Unit from presenting attributes from different Users. \[Topic 18\] describes how the Relying Party Instance can verify this by checking that the public keys in the attestations are associated.
+In this case, the Relying Party will verify that these attestations belong to the same User, to prevent a hacked or fraudulent Wallet Unit from presenting attributes from different Users. \[Topic 18\] describes how the Relying Party Instance can verify this by checking that the public keys in the attestations are associated.
 Key association is described in \[Topic 9\].

 ##### 6.6.3.10 Relying Party authenticates the Wallet Unit and the Wallet Provider